 Follow these tattoo removal aftercare tips, and you’re very unlikely to have any issues with pain management during or after tattoo removal!

+With Removery!
 As you can see, though tattoo removal does hurt a little, this minor pain is very manageable.
-Please call your local Removery to talk one-on-one with an experienced specialist about what to expect at your appointment.
-We’re more than happy to talk through any lingering fears so you can start your tattoo removal journey with confidence.
+Please give us a call at 1-866-465-0090 to talk one-on-one with an experienced specialist about what to expect at your appointment.
+We’re more than happy to talk through any lingering fears, so you can start your tattoo removal journey with confidence.
 Or, book a tattoo removal consultation!